Mine the Gap for Mathematical Understanding, Grades 6-8

 John J. SanGiovanni

 John J. SanGiovanni is a mathematics coordinator in Howard County, Maryland.
 There, he leads mathematics curriculum development, digital learning, assessment, and professional development.
-John is an adjunct professor and coordinator of the Elementary Mathematics Instructional Leadership graduate program at McDaniel College.
-In addition to this Figuring Out Fluency series, some of his many Corwin books include Daily Routines to Jump-Start Problem Solving, Grades K-8, Answers to Your Biggest Questions about Teaching Elementary Math, the Daily Routines to Jump-Start Math series, and Productive Math Struggle: A 6-Point Action Plan for Fostering Perseverance.
+John is passionate about growing new mathematics leaders in the district and through McDaniel College.
+In addition to the Figuring Out Fluency series, some of his many Corwin books include Daily Routines to Jump-Start Problem Solving, Grades K–8; Answers to Your Biggest Questions About Teaching Elementary Math; the Daily Routines to Jump-Start Math series; and Productive Math Struggle: A 6-Point Action Plan for Fostering Perseverance.
 John is a national mathematics curriculum and professional learning consultant who also speaks frequently at national conferences and institutes.
-He is active in state and national professional organizations, recently serving on the board of directors for the National Council of Teachers of Mathematics (NCTM) and currently on the board of directors for the National Council of Supervisors of Mathematics (NCSM).
+He is active in state and national professional organizations, recently serving on the board of directors for the National Council of Teachers of Mathematics (NCTM) and on the board of directors for NCSM.

 Jennifer Rose Novak